 What remained of 2007 was understandably difficult for Jessica and her family.
 Losing a child meant literally losing a piece of themselves, and so many dreams and plans that would go unfulfilled.
 As the holidays came back around again, Jessica was reminded of the daughter she lost, and the gifts that she would never get to give her.
 Most of all, Jessica wished she could have given Kenzi her first Christmas doll.

 That wasn’t enough Good to contain Jessica’s amazing, giving love.
 Also in 2010, she started “Kenzi’s Kidz” to help relieve the financial burdens for low-income families taking steps to create stable environments for their children.
 For a year, Kenzi’s Kidz provides children from qualifying families with essential items that make scholastic success possible.
 It includes school supplies, clothing, extracurricular activities, and birthday and holiday gifts.
+Since the program began, 23 families and 87 children have been impacted.
+This program has helped provide cars to single moms, Halloween costumes, birthday parties and zoo passes to the families.

 Jessica Bachus’s personal tragedy wasn’t the sole reason for her incredible efforts in giving back.
 She learned a lot about doing good from her mother, and had applied those lessons throughout her life as an English teacher, cheerleading coach, and mother.
 What makes Jessica special isn’t that she turned an awful experience into something good.
 It’s that she has done something that no human is supposed to be able to do.
 She gave her daughter Kenzi immortality with a legacy that few people could live up to, but to which every person would aspire.